 Japanese snowbell trees are easy-to-care-for, compact, spring-blooming trees.
-Because of all these things, they are perfect for moderately sized, low-maintenance beautifying in places such as parking lot islands and along property borders.
+Due to all of these things, they are perfect for moderately sized, low-maintenance beautifying in places such as parking lot islands and along property borders.
 Keep reading to learn more Japanese snowbell information, such as planting Japanese snowbell trees and subsequent Japanese snowbell care.

 Japanese Snowbell Information

 Japanese snowbell trees (Styrax japonicus) are native to China, Japan, and Korea.
 They are hardy in USDA zones 5 through 8a.
-They grow slowly to a height of 20 to 30 feet (6 to 9 m.), with a spread of 15 to 25 feet (4.5 to 7.5 m.).
+They grow slowly to a height of 20 to 30 feet (6-9 m.), with a spread of 15 to 25 feet (5-8 m.).

 In late spring or early summer, usually in May and June, they produce mildly fragrant, white flowers.
 The flowers appear in clusters of small, five-petaled bells that show up very clearly as they hang down below the upward-growing foliage.
 The flowers are replaced in summer by green, olive-like fruits that are long-lasting and pleasant.